kellannd/project1-UI/README.md

 # Interface
 ## Current User Features
 ### User Info
-The user can hover over the user icon and see their info.
+The user can hover over the user icon and see their info.<br>
 <img src="/journal-project/static/screenshots/Screenshot 2025-09-23 233359.png" height="400px"><br>

 ### Adding a new Journal Entry
 If the user wants to create a new journal entry, they can click on the "I read today!" button.
-This will open a popup for the new journal entry.
+This will open a popup for the new journal entry.<br>
 <img src="/journal-project/static/screenshots/image-9.png" height="400px"><br>

-The user can pick the book they want to journal about, or enter a new book.
+The user can pick the book they want to journal about, or enter a new book.<br>
 <img src="/journal-project/static/screenshots/Screenshot 2025-09-23 213307.png" height="400px"><br>

 If the user wants to enter a new book, the view will change to allow the user to enter the title, author, and page count.